What I Felt When My Child First Said, ‘I Love You’

 Kancise told us they were not specifically working on the phrase, “I love you,” at the time he said it, which made it even more surprising.
 He likely heard her say it so many times a day until he was ready to repeat it.
 Isaac has verbalized it one more time since he originally said it to his mom, and she looks forward to hearing it more.

 In addition to progressing in his speech and vocalization, Isaac has flourished in socialization and other areas of behavior.

 His mother told us he used to experience temper tantrums often, likely due to possible sensory sensitivities and communication frustrations.
 Isaac’s cousin, who is the same age, lives with them while his mother serves in the military, and Isaac originally had trouble handling any noise he made.
 Since attending therapy at the center, the two get along better at home and Isaac has learned to walk away to calm down, when needed.

 “One of the biggest things since coming to Hopebridge is that Isaac has opened up to so many more people.
 He always had a lot of people in his life, but really only connected with me, my mom and his dad,” said Kancise.

 She told us he didn’t want anything to do with others and didn’t make eye contact.
 Now he participates in social interactions, makes eye contact and engages in play with others.
 His therapy team taught him to play with baby dolls and he loves to cover them with blankets and feed them bottles.
 Kancise expressed how happy she is to see how loving and caring he is now.

 Does your child have challenges with communication or socialization?
-If you think your child could benefit from Hopebridge’s multidisciplinary care, contact us to arrange a diagnostic assessment or find out how our programs can benefit your kiddo and your family as a whole.
+If you think your child could benefit from Hopebridge’s multidisciplinary care, contact us to arrange a autism testing or find out how our programs can benefit your kiddo and your family as a whole.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.